 - Proposed budget showing use of the scholarship funds

-- Academic references from two referees, written in English on official headed paper, that include:
+- Academic references from two referees, written in English on official headed paper (via email directly from your referee if this is not possible), that include:

 - your suitability to receive the scholarship on both academic and general grounds.